xamarin/xamarin-macios/tools/devops/device-tests/README.md

   useXamarinStorage: eq('${{ variables.useXamarinStorage }}', 'true')
 ```

-eq will return true of false in the string comparison and that way we do have the correct type.
+eq will return true or false in the string comparison and that way we do have the correct type.